zwang695/alexa-skills-list/skills/B01FROAWB0/README.md

 To use the Washington State Ferry skill, try saying...

-* *Alexa, ask washington State ferry when is the next ferry from Seattle to Bainbridge.*
+* *Alexa, ask Washington State Ferry when is the next ferry from Seattle to Bainbridge.*

 * *How much space is available on the next ferry from Seattle to Bainbridge?*

 * *When is the last ferry from Anacortes to Friday Harbor tomorrow?*

-Don?t miss the boat!
+Don't miss the boat!
 Get the next departure times for any route in the Washington State Ferry system.
-If you can?t make it, ask for the ferry after that.
+If you can't make it, ask for the ferry after that.
 You can also get information about remaining spaces, and the last scheduled ferry for the day.
-You can always say Help to find out more about what Washington State Ferry can do or Goodbye to end a session.
+You can always say "Help" to find out more about what Washington State Ferry can do or "Goodbye" to end a session.

 ***